Things To Do

 You can paddle our kayaks or canoe along the tidal Damariscotta River to discover the magical wildlife, timeless mansions and the working waterfront of oyster farmers, lobstermen and fishermen; and visit the marvelous state park, Dodge Point, and its beach.

 Do you feel like a drink and oysters while sailing down the River?
-Every day there are tours we run with The River Tripper, and we supply you with discounted tickets to enjoy a relaxing ride while Capt Chip regales you with local history, natural lore, and tales of oyster farming on the river.
+Every day Damariscotta River Cruises runs tours, and we supply you with discounted tickets to enjoy a relaxing ride.
+Capt.
+Chip regales you with local history, natural lore, and tales of oyster farming on the river.

 Come explore the exquisite beauty of the tranquil Damariscotta River on the 49-passenger River Tripper!
 This is our other venture.
 We offer daily scheduled boat tours, where you’ll see harbor seals in action or basking on the ledges, while oyster farmers raise very tasty oysters.
 80 % of Maine oysters are farmed here on seven oyster farms.

-In the evenings join us aboard The River Tripper for a relaxing ride with a cocktail in hand and enjoy the life of the River unfolding in the glow of evening sunlight.
-Savor local oysters, appetizers and drink specials during Oyster, Wine and Sake Tasting Cruises or Oyster and Beer Pairing Tours.
+In the evenings join us aboard for a relaxing ride with a cocktail in hand and enjoy the life of the River unfolding in the glow of evening sunlight.
+Savor local oysters, appetizers and drink specials during Oyster and Wine Tasting Cruises.
 Tel.
 207-315-5544 or DamariscottaRiverCruises.com

 Go there at low tide to enjoy the walk along the River, pack a little picnic and bring your swimsuits too….
 You never know.